Bankrupting Sybil Despite Churn: Related Work

 \textbf{Resource Burning.} Many resource burning schemes for Sybil defense exist. {\it Computational puzzles} consume CPU cycles~\cite{nakamoto:bitcoin, li:sybilcontrol, andrychowicz2015pow}. {\it Proof of Space-Time}, requires allocation of storage capacity~\cite{moran2019simple}. {\it Proof of useful-work} consumes CPU cycles to solve challenges applicable to real-world scientific or engineering problems~\cite{shoker2017sustainable, ball2018proofs}.

-A {\it completely automated public Turing test to tell computers and humans apart (CAPTCHA)} is a resource-burning tool where the resource is human effort~\cite{von2003captcha, moradi2015captcha}.
+A {\it completely automated public Turing test to tell computers and humans apart (CAPTCHA)} is a resource - burning tool where the resource is human effort~\cite{von2003captcha, moradi2015captcha}.
 CAPTCHAs of tunable hardness have been proposed~\cite{baird2005scattertype}, as have CAPTCHAs that channel human effort into practical problems such as deciphering scanned words or detecting spam~\cite{von2008recaptcha}.

-In a wireless network with multiple communication channels, Sybil attacks can be mitigated via \emph{radio-resource testing} if the adversary cannot listen to all channels simultaneously~\cite{monica:radio,gilbert:sybilcast,gilbert:who}; the resource here is listening capacity.
+In a wireless network with multiple communication channels, Sybil attacks can be mitigated via \emph{radio - resource testing} if the adversary cannot listen to all channels simultaneously~\cite{monica:radio,gilbert:sybilcast,gilbert:who}; the resource here is listening capacity.

 Finally, we note that Proof of Stake~\cite{GiladHMVZ17,Kiayias2017, ethereum-pos} is \emph{not} a resource burning technique.
 It requires that the ``stake" of each ID to be a globally known quantity and thus is likely to remain relevant primarily for cryptocurrencies.
 Moreover, even in that domain, it is controversial~\cite{posdm}.